SBUtltmedia/ECHOEPA_SQL/README.md

 ###
 unzipEPA takes a file located in "zips" and extracts it to a directory "CSV"
 ###
-stripNulls strips the nulls from one of the CSVs (CASE_ENFORCEMENTS) which would casue panda's to_sql to fail otherwise
+stripNulls strips the nulls from one of the CSVs (CASE_ENFORCEMENTS) which would cause panda's to_sql to fail otherwise
 ###
 chunkFile takes the larger csv file and creates multiple smaller csv file for correct import using panda's to_sql
 ###